example42/puppet-network/README.md

 ##Overview

-This module installs, manages and configures network.
+This module configures network interfaces and parameters.

 ##Module Description